-The official course schedule says “Fluids: Mathematics and Numerics”.
-Here I revised the title so that elastic solids are in scope.
+The official course schedule says “Fluids: Mathematics and Numerics”, but I changed the title so elastic solids are in scope.
 (I am too lazy to make the change official.)

 - Organizer/Instructor: Ed Bueler, elbueler@alaska.edu.